tjkeding/ABCD_fmri_orchestrator_S3/README.md

 ### Note on Testing

 No automated test suite currently exists for this project.
 Validation is performed through `--dry-run` mode, per-run QC metrics, first-level QC checks, and log inspection.

-## License

-This project is developed for the ABCD study at Yale University.

 ## Author